 Pregnancy

-Prior to attending your first visit at the Hospital please ensure you have visited a general practitioner to:
+- Before your first booking appointment please ensure that you have visited your general practitioner who will:

-Your hospital booking appointment will usually be when you are about 14 weeks pregnant.
+- Your hospital booking appointment will usually be conducted when you are about 14 weeks pregnant.

 Pregnancy care is shared between the GPs affiliated with the RHW and midwives and doctors from the antenatal Clinic.
 For this option of care you would generally see your GP as well as a midwife at the hospital through a schedule of regular visits.
 If the need arises you will be readily referred to the hospital doctors and specialists.